Seasonal Living

 Why Spring Is Kapha Season

-This seasonal shift explains common spring experiences:
+That seasonal shift explains the familiar spring experiences.

-• Sluggishness and fatigue — The heaviness of accumulated Kapha
+• Sluggishness and fatigue.
+The heaviness of accumulated Kapha.

 Spring Diet Adjustments